-The City of Utica Industrial Development Agency (the Agency) is a public benefit Agency created under the mandate of Article 18-A, "New York State Industrial Development Agency Act," of New York State General Municipal Law for the purpose of encouraging economic growth in the City of Utica.
-The Agency is exempt from Federal, State, and local income taxes.
-The Agency, although established by the City of Utica, is a separate entity and operates independently of the City.
+The City of Utica Industrial Development Agency (Utica IDA) is a public benefit Agency created under the mandate of Article 18-A, "New York State Industrial Development Agency Act," of New York State General Municipal Law for the purpose of encouraging economic growth in the City of Utica.
+Utica IDA is exempt from Federal, State, and local income taxes.
+Utica IDA, although established by the City of Utica, is a separate entity and operates independently of the City.